govm-net/docs/en/mine/windows.md

 ## Download the source code

+1. The following introduces the new update method.
+The data update takes a long time.
+You can also download the version with data directly.
+For details, see the following chapter "Version with Data".
-1. Select a disk (requires more free space)
+2. Select a disk (requires more free space)
-2. Create a folder (do not use Chinese, the path is not too long)
+3. Create a folder (do not use Chinese, the path is not too long)
-3. Enter the folder, right-click in the blank space, and select "Git Bash Here"
+4. Enter the folder, right-click in the blank space, and select "Git Bash Here"
-4. Enter and press enter: git clone https://github.com/lengzhao/database.git
+5. Enter and press enter: git clone https://github.com/lengzhao/database.git
-5. Enter and press enter: git clone https://github.com/lengzhao/govm.git
+6. Enter and press enter: git clone https://github.com/lengzhao/govm.git
-6. Will start downloading the code
+7. Will start downloading the code
-7. After success, there should be 2 folders, database and govm
+8. After success, there should be 2 folders, database and govm
-8. After the code is downloaded, compile the code
+9. After the code is downloaded, compile the code
-9. First compile the database
+10. First compile the database

     ```bash
     cd database/